Anti-slavery and human trafficking

-Our Global Procurement Policy is designed to work with our supply partners and their extended supply chains to minimise negative impacts from trading activities on the environment and local communities.
+- Our Global Procurement Policy is designed to work with our supply partners and their extended supply chains to minimise negative impacts from trading activities on the environment and local communities.
 To further the commitments made within the Global Procurement Policy, we have signed up to the most widely recognised industry standards for labour conditions, environmental impact and chemical safety.
-We also recognise the importance of the United Nations (UN) Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.
+We also recognise the importance of the United Nations Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.

 Our supply chain

-- production of items ancillary to the production of printed materials including, in particular, toys and textiles accompanying certain educational resources
+- Production of items ancillary to the production of printed materials including, in particular, toys and textiles accompanying certain educational resources

-- production of digital materials and platforms
+- Production of digital materials

-- production of printed materials
+- Production of printed materials